What is Exostosis

 What are the Causes and Types of Exostoses?

-This can be caused by many different things, ranging from genetics to environmental stress.
+The quick answer, it can be caused by many different things, ranging from genetics to environmental stress.
 The type is typically directly related to the cause.
 When it is related to family history is called hereditary multiple exostoses (HME).

 What are the Symptoms of Exostosis?

 A person with hereditary multiple exostoses may experience stiffness, limb length discrepancies, or pain.
-Sometimes, people who have an exostosis may have no symptoms at all and are not aware of their condition until they have an X-ray.
+Sometimes, people who have an exostosis may have no symptoms and are not aware of their condition until they have an X-ray.

 How Do You Diagnose and Treat an Exostosis?